christinhong/lab_cepko/2018_chickRFZ_rnaSeq/README.md

 ## Analysis

 ### Changelog
-In progress: Collecting metrics, annotating, and merging BAMs with Picard.
+In progress: Annotating, merging BAMs, and collecting BAM QC metrics.

 2018-08-13: HMS approved my request for increased group space! `/n/data2/hms/genetics/cepko` has gone from 1 to 10 TB.
 Will set up shop in group for easier resource sharing and avoiding the auto-purge in scratch2.